-In the unfortunate event that you would like to make a complain against Southside Residential here is some information that may help you on this matter.
+In the unfortunate event that you would like to make a complaint against Southside Residential here is some information that may help you on this matter.

 We regard a complaint as any expression of dissatisfaction about our action or lack of action, or about the standard of service provided by us or on our behalf.
 Your complaint may involve more than one of our services or be about someone working on our behalf.